 We have also established Fed Funds lines of credit with our upstream correspondent banks to manage temporary fluctuations in our daily cash balances.
-As of December 31, 2021, there were no outstanding balances with the Fed Funds line of credit.
+As of December 31, 2022, there were no outstanding balances under the Fed Funds line of credit.